yuanxizhang/github-pull-request-basics-v-000/README.md

   done the work _on theirs directly_.
 [Here][pr] is a great example of a pull request on the `Ruby` codebase.

-Let's go over a conceptual example.
-It's OK if this feels a bit confusing at first, you'll work through this countless times and eventually your brain and fingers will both grasp what's going on.
+Let's go over a conceptual, hypotethical example.
+It's OK if this feels a bit confusing at first.
+You'll work through this countless times and eventually your brain and fingers will both grasp what's going on.
+Let's look at the following example:

 ### Pull Request to a Source Repository

-1. Suppose you "fork" a repo from `https://github.com/learn-co-students/awesome-lab`.
+1. Let's pretend we have a repo called `Awesome Lab` and we make a "fork" from this repo at `https://github.com/learn-co-students/awesome-lab`.
-2. You now have a _copy_ of that repo on your Github account ("organization") i.e.
+2. You would now have a _copy_ of that repo on your Github account ("organization") i.e.
    `https://github.com/your-user-name/awesome-lab`.
 Technologists would say you "forked" the `awesome-lab` repo from the `learn-co-students` organization to the `your-user-name` organization.
-3. But you still don't have a *local* copy of this repository on your computer.
+3. However, you still would not have a *local* copy of this repository on your computer.
    To do so you will...
-4. Clone from **your** fork to your computer.
+4. You would clone from **your** fork to your computer.
 There's no reason you _couldn't_ clone from the _original_ repo.
-However, most repo owners don't want random people on the Internet (that's you!) committing to their repo.
+However, most repo owners don't want random people on the internet (like you!) committing to their repo.
 What you're going to do is establish a "parallel" repo in _your_ org and then tell the "source" repo "Hey, I added something awesome, I'm requesting that you _pull_ it in."